hamed-farag/tune8/packages/api/ITUNES_API.md

 - **Language**: Must be "en_us" or "ja_jp"
 - **Version**: Must be 1 or 2
 - **Explicit**: Must be "Yes" or "No"

+## DynamoDB Integration

+The API includes DynamoDB integration for storing and retrieving search results:

+- **Automatic Storage**: All search results are automatically stored in DynamoDB
+- **Search ID**: Each search generates a unique search ID for result retrieval
+- **Graceful Degradation**: If DynamoDB is unavailable, the API continues to function without storage
+- **Caching**: Stored results can be retrieved using the search ID

 ## Rate Limiting